Joe Straus

-Joseph Richard Straus III (born September 1, 1959) is an American politician who served as the Speaker of the Texas House of Representatives from 2009 to 2019.
-A Republican, he represented District 121, which comprises northeastern Bexar County, including part of San Antonio, Texas, and several surrounding communities from his first election to the House in 2005 until his retirement in 2019.
+Joseph Richard Straus III (born September 1, 1959) is an American politician who served as the speaker of the Texas House of Representatives from 2009 to 2019.
+A Republican, he represented District 121, which comprises northeastern Bexar County, including parts of San Antonio and several surrounding communities, from his first election to the House in 2005 until his retirement in 2019.
 He chose not to seek re-election to the state House in 2018.

 During his career in the state House, Straus was a moderate, "business-friendly, country club Republican" who sometimes clashed with the party's social conservative wing.
 Toward the end of his five terms as speaker, Straus faced opposition from more conservative factions within the Texas Republican Party, led by Lieutenant Governor Dan Patrick, who regarded Straus as insufficiently conservative, and another conservative group that spent millions of dollars in attempts to defeat Straus and allied state legislators in Republican primary elections.

-Straus' political career began as a follower of senator John Tower, who was known in part for his opposition towards the Civil Rights Act of 1964.

 Early life, education, and business career

-His mother, Jocelyn Levi Straus, was a Republican Party fund-raiser and close friend of President George H. W. Bush and his wife, Barbara, during Bush's two U.S. Senate races and his bids for the White House.

 Straus is a San Antonio native and a fifth-generation Texan.
+Straus came from a widely known Republican Party family.
+His mother, Jocelyn Levi Straus, was a Republican Party fundraiser and close friend of President George H. W. Bush and his wife, Barbara, during Bush's two U.S. Senate races and his bids for the White House.
+Jocelyn also had a prominent role in the campaigns of John Tower in the 1970s.
+His father was a major player in the horseracing business in San Antonio.
+Straus' family founded the Straus-Frank Saddlery Co. in San Antonio, which became a wholesale distribution business for guns and tires.

 A graduate of Vanderbilt University, he has an insurance, investment, and executive benefit practice.
 He was former spokesman for the Retama Development Corporation, a development company that built the Retama Racetrack in San Antonio, which was for betting on horse racing.